AI harness engineering

 Persistent memory across sessions

-.goat-flow/lessons, /footguns, /decisions
+.goat-flow/learning-loop/lessons, /footguns, /decisions

 Under the hood